RWS/dxa-modules/README.md

 It is available for .NET and Java Web Applications and has a modular architecture consisting of a Framework and example web application providing core functionality and separate Modules for additional, optional functionality.

 This repository contains the source code of all the DXA Modules maintained by SDL.
-The Module distibutions (including CM-side items and installation support) are downloadable from the [SDL Community site](https://community.sdl.com/developers/tridion_developer/m/mediagallery/)
+The Module distributions (including CM-side items and installation support) are downloadable from the [SDL Community site](https://community.sdl.com/developers/tridion_developer/m/mediagallery/)
 (latest version) or the [Releases in GitHub](https://github.com/sdl/dxa-modules/releases) (all versions)